 Creamy Coconut Sandwiches

-I think you will really like this easy cooking idea of mine as it is healthy, easy, nutritious and so very unique.
+I think you will really like these Creamy Coconut Sandwiches as they are healthy, easy, nutritious and so very unique.
 We mainly eat Roti or leavened bread made with whole wheat flour in India, but the British left us the legacy of bread (made with refined flour) when they were ruling us.
 Bread is a very versatile food product and can be a part of any meal with a variety of combinations, but a coconut Sandwich?
 Do the English know how to make a creamy, soft, melt-in-your-mouth sandwich with coconuts?
 We Indians do!
 I do not know the origins of this recipe but just remember my mom making them and all five of us siblings used to ask for more.
 I guess, I should have asked her.

 The coconut is known for its great adaptability as seen in the many uses of its different parts and is found throughout the tropics and subtropics, especially the Coastal Areas.
 Peninsular India has a long coastline and I am glad I live on the coastline and can have the goodness of coconut in food and oil, as a conditioner for my hair.
 Coconuts are part of the daily diets of people living on the coastline.
 It is available abundantly and is suited for the humid climate in the coastal belt.
 There is nothing more delicious than the tender coconut, drink the ambrosial water and then get to slurp in the creamy coconut inside.
 But, we are taught to believe that coconut is high in fat so we should avoid it.